The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium: Experiments

 \section{Experiments}

-We demonstrate our proposed stochastic approach, \Algref{alg:gen_eg}, on solving ICA and CCA via their GEP formulations, and provide empirical support for its veracity.
-We plan to open source this approach in Jax.
+We demonstrate our proposed stochastic approach, \Algref{alg:gen_eg}, on solving ICA and CCA via their \gep{} formulations, and provide empirical support for its veracity.
+A Jax implementation is available at { \url{github.com/deepmind/eigengame}}.
 Scipy's \texttt{linalg.eigh(A, B)}\citep{scipy} is treated as ground truth when the data size permits.
 Hyperparameters are listed in~\Appxref{app:hyps}.